Developer(s) – From Software

 Director(s) – Tomohiro Shibuya & Yuka Kitamura

-Dark Souls II has been one of the most talked about, publicized, commercially and critically acclaimed games of 2014 so far.
-It’s been cited for it’s reportedly great gameplay, stunning visuals and abundant replay value.
+Dark Souls II has been one of the most talked about, publicized, commercially, and critically acclaimed games of 2014 so far.
+It’s been cited for its reportedly great gameplay, stunning visuals, and abundant replay value.
 However, after playing it, I’m struggling to understand what all the hype was about.
 It’s not because of how difficult a game it certainly is, but because I genuinely didn’t find anything that most critics have praised this game for so feverously.

 Graphics – 6/10

 The game is conceptually fair in terms of visuals.
 The game is set in a world very reminiscent of a typical fantasy RPG or fantasy film such as Lord of the Rings.
 But I can’t help but think that the graphics are severely outdated.
 To me, it looks like a game that ought to have been released when the seventh generation had not long begun.
 The graphics aren’t even on par with the likes of BioShock and Mass Effect, which were both released back in 2007.
 I had high expectations of the visuals in this game; especially after the opening FMV, which was very nicely done, in all fairness.
 But as far as in-game graphics are concerned, there just doesn’t seem to be a great deal that stands out, in my opinion.
-There are a few unique-looking bosses among a great number of bosses in the game, but enemy and character designs leave a lot to be desired the way I see it.
+There are a few unique-looking bosses among a great number of bosses in the game, but the enemy and character designs leave a lot to be desired the way I see it.
 Looking closely, I believe the game also looks to be in a somewhat unpolished state as well, which especially given visuals as outdated as the ones found in this game, is unacceptable.

 Gameplay – 5/10

 There’s nothing overly outstanding about the visuals in the game, and in my opinion, the same can be said about how the game plays out too.
 Dark Souls II is a hack and slash RPG, comparable to games such as Fable and Kingdoms of Amalur: Reckoning.
 Before I played it, I did expect that I would be deterred from playing it for any extended amount of time, due to how difficult I’d heard both this and the first game was.
-But whilst it is indeed pretty difficult, I just found myself growing very bored of it very quickly.
-Combat doesn’t feel very fluent at all in my opinion, and I can’t hep but feel that the game must get overly repetitive for people who have played it for a while.
+But whilst it is indeed pretty difficult, I just found myself growing very bored with it very quickly.
+Combat doesn’t feel very fluent at all in my opinion, and I can’t help but feel that the game must get overly repetitive for people who have played it for a while.
 But one of the biggest gripes I have with this game is how each boss plays out.
 Although a few of them do stand out in a conceptual sense, such as The Rotten or the Duke’s Dear Freja, a great many of them don’t.
-A great of them are simply knights in different sets of armour, who all attack extremely similarly, and by that token, require more or less the same strategy to take down.
+A great of them are simply knights in different sets of armor, who all attack extremely similarly, and by that token, require more or less the same strategy to take down.
 By all these faults I’ve been able to highlight, it just seems insane to me how so many people have taken such a liking to it.